Neighborhood Strings Staff and Teaching Artists

 A native of Portland, Ariana made her solo debut with the “Live from the Schnitzer” orchestra playing Elgar at age fifteen.
 As part of the Charivari String Quartet with her violist twin brother, she appeared on the pilot season of “From the Top” in Boston’s Jordan Hall.

-Violinist Debby Greenebaum is our Program Manager and Community Liaison.
-Debby manages our Seven Hills Charter Public School site and our new Clark Street School site.
+Violinist Debby Greenebaum is our Program Manager and Curriculum Coordinator.
+Debby manages the Learning First Charter Public School and Clark Street Community School sites.
 With a Bachelor of Arts degree majoring in Violin Performance from the Oberlin Conservatory of Music and a Master of Arts in Education from Lesley University, Debby brings a wealth of knowledge from both the music and education fields.
-Debby received her Suzuki training at the School for Strings in NYC and worked as an intern with American violinist and music educator Roberta Guaspari Tzavaras, helping her prepare inner-city students for performances at Lincoln Center and The White House.
-Before moving to the Worcester area in 2009, Debby taught violin and chamber music at the Smith College Campus School and was the Director of Violin Programs in the Holyoke Public Schools and at the Conservatory Lab Charter School in Brighton.
-Having played with the Springfield and New Hampshire Symphonies, the Philharmonic Orchestra of New Jersey and the Philharmonia Virtuosi in NYC, she is currently Director of the Greenwood Music Camp’s Junior Camp and on the faculty of the Joy of Music Program in Worcester, MA.
+Debby received her Suzuki training at the School for Strings in NYC.
+She worked as an intern with American violinist and music educator Roberta Guaspari Tzavaras, helping her prepare inner-city students for performances at Lincoln Center and The White House.
+Before moving to the Worcester area in 2009, Debby taught violin and chamber music at the Smith College Campus School.
+She was the Director of Violin Programs in the Holyoke Public Schools and at the Conservatory Lab Charter School in Brighton.
+Having played with the Springfield and New Hampshire Symphonies, the Philharmonic Orchestra of New Jersey, and the Philharmonia Virtuosi in NYC, she is currently Director of the Greenwood Music Camp’s Junior Camp and on the faculty of the Joy of Music Program in Worcester, MA.

 Rohan Gregory, violin – Rohan Gregory is a violinist that has cultivated a wide-ranging expertise in chamber music, new music and world music.
 He has played with the Apple Hill Chamber Players, the Ancora Ensemble and award-winning Boccherini Ensemble and was also a founding member for ten years of the Arden String Quartet, performing new music concerts in New York, Boston, Amsterdam and St. Petersburg, Russia.
 He has recorded on for Centaur records.

 Mr. Sulski is a founder and member of the Worcester Chamber Music Society, which performs over twenty concerts annually in the New England region.
-He is an educator with the society’s Neighborhood Strings, a free program for disadvantaged youth.
 Peter is also the founder of Chapel Royal Concerts in Brighton, England, now entering its 25th season, presenting over 40 concerts annually.

 He currently appears as principal violist with Odyssey Opera, Camerata New England, and the Orchestra of Indian Hill.
 Other chamber music activities include the Pedroia quartet, (along with Jae Lee, a founder of A Far Cry), the Chameleon Ensemble, duo partnerships with pianists Yundu Wang and Jonathan Yasuda, Boston Musica Viva, Clark 2021 Contemporary Ensemble, and the Al Kamandjati Baroque Ensemble.

-Other activities and professorships include Concert Master of Bach Consort, specializing in baroque violin concertos, and positions at College of the Holy Cross, Clark University, Assumption College, and Worcester State University.
+Other activities and professorships include Concert Master of Bach Consort, specializing in baroque violin concertos, and positions at Assumption University, and Worcester State University.

 He received his undergraduate education at the Eastman School of Music, and holds Artist Diplomas from the Banff Centre for the Arts and the Royal Academy of Music, London.
 Peter is a former fellow of the Tanglewood Music Center.